-An experienced backpacker will tell you, the way you organize your bag for a trip is just as important as the shoes you wear (or don’t wear, if you’re one of those people.)
+An experienced backpacker will tell you, the way you organize your bag for a trip is just as important as the shoes you wear.
 As I was writing some styles the other day, I realized how much organizing Sass is like organizing my backpack.

 When I pack up for a big ole hike, I always put heavy, less frequently needed things that anchor my whole trip into my bag first—things like my sleeping bag, sleeping pad, and hammock.
 Then, as I move up toward the top of my bag, I pack things that I will need to access more easily and move around—things like clothing layers and cooking utensils, snacks, first aid gear, a compass, and a map.

 There was a time when vanilla CSS was my go-to.
 I’d write every little bit by hand.
 My first round would be a beautiful piece of work that I was always proud of.
 But when the inevitable revisions came along, and I had to start changing things around, adding classes or sections, things could start to get messy.

 It became very hard to keep things organized because of the inflexible nature of writing straight CSS.
 Then, I’d start to do weird stuff like keep a document open with sections of CSS rules that I found myself repeating often so I could just copy/paste into my master document when needed.
 Like I said, sustainability nightmare.